-In 2017, we vacated our New York office space and entered into an agreement to sublease the space for a period approximating the remaining term of our lease.
+We sublease our New York office space for a period approximating the remaining term of our lease.
 This lease expires in 2024.

-In connection with the acquisition of TLA, as disclosed in Note 16, Business Combinations, we acquired 41 retail stores (40 stores as of March 31, 2022), one office and one warehouse space, which TLA leases and operates in Washington, Oregon, California, Texas and Tennessee for the purpose of selling its products to customers.
+In connection with the acquisition of TLA in 2021, as disclosed in Note 16, Business Combinations, we had 39 retail stores as of September 30, 2022, which TLA leases and operates in Washington, Oregon, California, Texas and Tennessee for the purpose of selling its products to customers.
 The majority of the leases are triple net leases, for which TLA, as a lessee, is responsible for paying rent as well as common area maintenance, insurance and taxes.
-Lease terms run between 2 and 10 years in length, with the average lease term being approximately 5 years and in many cases include renewal options.
+Lease terms run between two and 10 years in length, with the average lease term being approximately five years and in many cases include renewal options.

-In connection with the acquisition of Honey Birdette, as disclosed in Note 16, Business Combinations, we acquired 59 retail stores and two office spaces, which Honey Birdette leases and operates in Australia, the United States and the United Kingdom for the purpose of selling its products to customers.
+In connection with the acquisition of Honey Birdette in 2021, as disclosed in Note 16, Business Combinations, we had 59 retail stores and two office spaces as of September 30, 2022, which Honey Birdette leases and operates in Australia, the United States and the United Kingdom for the purpose of selling its products to customers.
 The majority of the leases are triple net leases, for which Honey Birdette, as a lessee, is responsible for paying rent as well as common area maintenance, insurance and taxes.
-Lease terms run between 2 and 10 years in length, with the average lease term being approximately 5 years and in many cases include renewal options.
+Lease terms run between two and 10 years in length, with the average lease term being approximately five and in many cases include renewal options.
+In the third quarter of 2022, we entered into one new store lease.

 Lease cost associated with operating leases is charged to expense in the year incurred and is included in our condensed consolidated statements of operations.
-For the three months ended March 31, 2022 and 2021, lease cost charged to selling, general and administrative expense was \$3.1 million and \$1.2 million, respectively.
-Lease cost for the three months ended March 31, 2022 and 2021 is included in the table below.
-Lease cost charged to cost of sales for the three months ended March 31, 2022 and 2021 was immaterial.
+For the three months ended September 30, 2022 and 2021, the lease cost charged to selling, general and administrative expense was \$3.1 million and \$2.6 million, respectively.
+Lease cost charged to selling, general and administrative expense for the nine months ended September 30, 2022 and 2021 was \$10.1 million and \$5.8 million, respectively.
+Lease cost for the three and nine months ended September 30, 2022 and 2021 is included in the table below.
+Lease cost charged to cost of sales for the three and nine months ended September 30, 2022 and 2021 was immaterial.
 Most of our leases include one or more options to renew, with renewal terms that generally can extend the lease term for an additional 4 to 5 years.
 The exercise of lease renewal options is at our sole discretion.

-As of March 31, 2022 the weighted average remaining term of these operating leases is 5.28 years and the weighted average discount rate used to estimate the net present value of the operating lease liabilities was 4.9%.
-Cash payments for amounts included in the measurement of operating lease liabilities were \$3.1 million for the three months ended March 31, 2022.
-Right of use assets obtained in exchange for new operating lease liabilities were \$0.5 million for the three months ended March 31, 2022.
+As of September 30, 2022, the weighted average remaining term of these operating leases was 5.52 years and the weighted average discount rate used to estimate the net present value of the operating lease liabilities was 5.64%.
+Cash payments for amounts included in the measurement of operating lease liabilities were \$2.9 million and \$10.0 million for the three and nine months ended September 30, 2022, respectively.
+Right of use assets obtained in exchange for new operating lease liabilities were \$3.4 million and \$9.4 million for the three and nine months ended September 30, 2022, respectively.

-Net lease cost recognized in our condensed consolidated statements of operations for the three months ended March 31, 2022 is summarized as follows (in thousands):
+Net lease cost recognized in our condensed consolidated statements of operations for the three and nine months ended September 30, 2022 and 2021 is summarized as follows (in thousands):

-Three Months Ended March 31,
+Three Months Ended September 30,

 2022 2021

-Operating lease cost \$ 3,110 \$ 1,190
+Operating lease cost \$ 2,562 \$ 2,731

-Variable lease cost 580 168
+Variable lease cost 584 545

-Short-term lease cost 427 98
+Short-term lease cost 492 173

-Sublease income (64) (71)
+Sublease income (65) (72)

-Total \$ 4,053 \$ 1,385
+Total \$ 3,573 \$ 3,377